Palm Beach Ring

 Cocktail rings first emerged in the jazz-age of the 1920s as a symbol of opposition to Prohibition.
 During that time, an alcoholic cocktail was about as rebellious a status symbol as you could get.
 Making sure that everyone noticed your illicit drink was equally important – particularly for women – who were beginning to challenge their proscribed role in the home and society.
 The cocktail ring – in all its colourful, blinging glory – was thus invented as an emblem of female independence and became the perfect accessory at secret parties in towns and cities across America.

-The Palm Beach Ring has been showcased by such editors such as @jillnewman of Town & Country Magazine and Shohista Turan of @jewellery_pursuer, and featured in such publications as Wallpaper Magazine.
+The Palm Beach Ring has been showcased by such editors such as @jillnewman of Town & Country Magazine and Shohista Turan of @jewellery_pursuer, and featured in such publications as JCK Magazine and Wallpaper Magazine.

 - 18ct yellow gold